emhass

 One of the main benefits of integrating EMHASS and Home Assistant is the ability to customize and tailor the energy management solution to the specific needs and preferences of each household.
 With EMHASS, households can define their energy management objectives and constraints, such as maximizing self-consumption or minimizing energy costs, and the system will generate an optimization plan accordingly.
 Home Assistant provides a platform for the automation of devices based on the optimization plan, allowing households to create a fully customized and optimized energy management solution.

 Overall, the integration of EMHASS and Home Assistant offers a comprehensive energy management solution that provides significant cost savings, increased energy efficiency, and greater sustainability for households.
-By leveraging advanced energy management features and automation capabilities, households can achieve their energy management objectives while enjoying the benefits of a more efficient and sustainable energy usage, including optimized EV charging schedules.
+By leveraging advanced energy management features and automation capabilities, households can achieve their energy management objectives while enjoying the benefits of more efficient and sustainable energy usage, including optimized EV charging schedules.

 The package flow can be graphically represented as follows: